pytest-dev/pytest/doc/en/how-to/capture-warnings.rst

 DeprecationWarning and PendingDeprecationWarning
 ------------------------------------------------

 By default pytest will display ``DeprecationWarning`` and ``PendingDeprecationWarning`` warnings from user code and third-party libraries, as recommended by :pep:`565`.
 This helps users keep their code modern and avoid breakages when deprecated warnings are effectively removed.

+However, in the specific case where users capture any type of warnings in their test, either with :func:`pytest.warns`, :func:`pytest.deprecated_call` or using the :ref:`recwarn <recwarn>` fixture, no warning will be displayed at all.

 Sometimes it is useful to hide some specific deprecation warnings that happen in code that you have no control over (such as third-party libraries), in which case you might use the warning filters options (ini or marks) to ignore